InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/service-vs-library.md

 ## Known Instances

-Europace AG
+* Europace AG

-Flutter Entertainment: typical InnerSource application has a shared code "service" repository with cross-team contribution and CI pipeline to build and publish a shared release artefact.
+* Flutter Entertainment: A typical InnerSource application has a shared code "service" repository with cross-team contribution and CI pipeline to build and publish a shared release artefact.
 Each adopting team has a "deployment config" repository defining their own deployment.
 This is driven by varying regulatory requirements, service and incident management practices and infrastructure skillsets in different areas of the business.

 ## Status